GreptimeTeam/greptimedb/README.md

 now `pre-commit` will run automatically on `git commit`.

-4.

-5. Branch from `develop` and make your contribution, create a PR when you are ready, feel free and have fun!
+4. Check out branch from `develop` and make your contribution.
+Follow the [style guide](https://github.com/GreptimeTeam/docs/blob/main/style-guide/zh.md).
+Create a PR when you are ready, feel free and have fun!